openhwgroup/cv32e40p/docs/source/intro.rst

 Many features in the RISC-V specification are optional, and CV32E40P can be parameterized to enable or disable some of them.

-CV32E40P supports the following base instruction set.
+CV32E40P supports the following base integer instruction set.

 * The RV32I Base Integer Instruction Set, version 2.1